Malizor/lift/doc/lift.rst

 RUN SPECIFIC TESTS
 ==================

-You can specify specific tests to run directly on the command line.
+You can select specific tests to run directly on the command line.
-You can use the test string format as one found in the lift output, ie. "FOLDER/TEST_NAME".
+You can use the test string format as found in the normal lift output, ie. "FOLDER/TEST_NAME".

 If you set the "--regex" option, expressions will be matched as standard